RESEARCH SCIENTISTS & OFFICERS:

 Kathryn Batchelor is a Senior Research Technician at CSIRO specialising in plant and seed biology with a particular focus on species that are difficult to propagate in the laboratory.
 Traditionally trained as an entomologist, she spent a decade in the biological control of weeds, redistributing insects and pathogens associated with blackberry and bridal creeper across southern Australia.
 Kathryn is an experienced field surveyor and has current interests in the creation and quality control of big data for weed management.
 Publications: [Google Scholar] [ResearcherID]

-Ruchira Somaweera is a Postdoctoral Fellow with CSIRO Land and Water and an Adjunct Lecturer at Murdoch University.
+Ruchira Somaweera is a Postdoctoral Fellow with CSIRO Land and Water, an Adjunct Research Fellow in the School of Biological Sciences at the University of Western Australia, and an Adjunct Lecturer at Murdoch University.
 As a herpetologist, Ruchira has research interests broadly centered around the behavioural and evolutionary ecology of reptiles in tropical Australia and South Asia.
-Combining field surveys, computer-based modelling, molecular techniques and museum-based studies, Ruchira’s current research focuses on the adaptive capability of reptiles to environmental change, with a special interest in interactions between native and introduced species.
+Combining field surveys, computer-based modelling, molecular techniques and museum-based studies, Ruchira’s current research focuses on the adaptive capability of reptiles to global environmental change, with a special interest in interactions between native and introduced species.
 Publications: [Google Scholar] [ResearchGate] Other links: [Web Profile] [Twitter] [LinkedIn]

 FELLOWS & AFFILIATES: